sapphicme/Godot-4-Shaders/README.md

 All credit is in the individual shader code if necessary I will put the credit in this readme so you can check the links Every shader found here is from the https://godotshaders.com/ website

+I did, however, make all the art in this project.